ausboyue/IntentLife/README.md

 #### Description

-An android library that automatically binds data carried by the Intent.
+An android library that automatically binds data carried by the Intent or Bundle.

 ## Download from Gradle